-- You must be internationally recognized as a professional athlete, athletic team, or entertainment group; and
+- Be internationally recognized as a professional athlete, athletic team, or entertainment group; and

-- You must seek to enter the U.S. temporarily and solely for the purpose of performing in your capacity as an entertainer.
+- Seek to enter the U.S. temporarily and solely for the purpose of performing in your capacity as an entertainer.

 Additionally, you will have to meet the specific eligibility criteria outlined below for your categorization as an athlete, team member, or entertainment group.